discordeno/discordeno/website/docs/examples/reactionroles.md

 This applies pretty much identically to the `interaction.respond` function that we call, it too has a `content` for the message and a `components` array with inside an action row that this time has 3 buttons that we define.

-If you save and run the bot, after you run the command you might start to have a problem, Discord still says that the application did not respond, but how is that possibile?
-We just added the code to respond to the interaction, this is true but we forgot a thing, a discordeno concept called `desired properties`, this is an optimization discordeno builds to make your code more performant but can be found annoying or unnecessary, to explain how the `desired properties` work we need to talk about how Discord sends us data, Discord uses his own way to require/give data to who consumes the api we won't go deep into this, you can refer to the official documentation if you are interested, but know that the way Discord sends us data is not the way that we (might) want it for this reason discordeno needs to map it from the Discord format to the discordeno format, this is done via `transformers` defined in the `bot.transformers` object, we won't use them directly but we need to tell them what we need from the pile of data Discord provides us.
-If we look back to the `src/events/interactionCreate.ts` file we can notice that we use `interaction.type` and `interaction.data`, and if in our command we can find we use `interaction.channelId` and if we look what the `interaction.respond` does in our command we can see that it uses `interaction.id` and `interaction.token`, and if the look at our `interaction.respond` we see that we are using 1 value from the role object, `role.id`, so we need to add all of those 6 properties to the `desired properties` list, we can do this by going back to `src/index.ts` and add a few lines:
+If you save and then run the bot, you might noticed that Discord still says that the application did not respond, but how is that possibile?

+Although we just added the code to respond to the interaction, we have forgot a Discordeno concept called `desired properties`.
+This is an optimization Discordeno uses to make your code more performant but can be found annoying or unnecessary.

+To explain how the `desired properties` work we need to talk about how Discord sends us data.
+Discord uses its own way to require/give data to who consumes the API.
+This guide won't go deep into this, but if you are interested can refer to the official documentation.

+The way Discord sends us data is not the way that we (might) want it and for that reason Discordeno needs to map it from the Discord format to the Discordeno format.
+This is done via `transformers` defined in the `bot.transformers` object to tell Discordeno what we need from the pile of data Discord provides us.

+Looking through the code we have written so far we can see that

+- We use `interaction.type` and `interaction.data` in the `src/events/interactionCreate.ts` file.
+- We use `interaction.channelId`, `interaction.id`, `interaction.token`, and `role.id` in our command.

+We need to add all of properties that we use to the `desired properties` list, and to do so we go back to `src/index.ts` and add a few lines:

 ```ts
 // REST OF YOUR CODE